I'm a professor of computer

 Maximum Weight Clique Problem (weighted MaxClique):

-Ø TSM-MWC: it is an exact (BnB) solver highly effective for small, medium and massive
+(BnB) solver highly effective for small, medium and massive graphs, with or

-real-world graphs.
+graphs.
 Its source code is available here.

 Reference: